Disease Guide ·Sebaceous Adenitis ·2026

 7Does pet insurance cover sebaceous adenitis treatment?

-Coverage depends on whether your policy includes hereditary conditions and was in place before any skin symptoms were documented.
-Comprehensive policies typically cover the diagnostic biopsy, dermatologist visits, prescription medications like cyclosporine, and some prescribed supplements.
-Over-the-counter products like mineral oil and standard shampoos are rarely covered.
-At $600-$1,800/year in management costs, insurance is valuable for SA — especially if cyclosporine is needed.
+Coverage depends on whether policy includes hereditary conditions and was in place before symptoms.
+Comprehensive policies typically cover biopsy, dermatologist visits, and prescription medications like cyclosporine.
+OTC products rarely covered.
+At $600-$1,800/year, insurance is valuable for SA.

 Marcel Janik, founder of RealVetCost